-The Calderdale Local plan will be the new development plan.
+The Local Plan will be the new development plan for Calderdale.

 It will replace the Replacement Calderdale Unitary development plan (RCUDP) when it is approved, which could be in 2019.